 ImagePullBackOff` can be caused by typos, wrong tag names, missing registry secrets.

 If no images can be pulled, there might be a problem with your network setup.

-    You might want to read more about the kubelet, or using images with Kubernetes.
+Read more about the kubelet or using images with Kubernetes.

 Want to be more confident with Kubernetes, and know how to troubleshoot errors?
 Check out Linux Foundation’s Kubernetes administration course.
 Or, if you’re an app developer, check out Kubernetes for Developers.